 Dharma Library

-This library provides a database of articles, some from past issues of New Chan Forum and some available only from the website.
+A large collection of articles, from past issues of New Chan Forum and more besides.

-• Search by keywords, using the search box, and the corresponding articles will be listed below the search box (followed by recently published articles).
+• Search by keywords, using the search box

 I am not sure where or when the journey to Maenllwyd began, but it had its roots long before the day of our arrival for a Western Zen retreat in February.
 It was a relief to arrive on that darkened Welsh hillside, and somewhat surreal to enter the gas-lit farmhouse and find a small crowd of other retreatants, talking, laughing, drinking tea – all of whom had also made their own journeys there on…